Ice Fishing Too Cold? 7 Ways to Keep Your Shelter Warm

 If you fish in very cold weather, an insulated ice fishing shelter makes a big difference.
 Insulated fabric helps reduce heat loss, blocks wind better, and allows a heater to work more efficiently.

-• Reflective insulation where safe and appropriate
+Floor mats Foam panels Thermal blankets Wind skirts Reflective insulation where safe and appropriate

 2. Block Wind Around the Shelter

 Use snow, ice anchors, skirts, or wind barriers to reduce airflow under and around the shelter.
-Even small gaps can make the heater work harder.
+Pay attention to wind direction and position the shelter entrance away from direct wind when possible.

 3. Keep the Floor Warmer

 Cold rises from the ice through your boots, chair, and gear.
+A warmer floor area can improve comfort without increasing heater output.

 Useful options include: